Bang Kho Laem district: History

 Bang Kho Laem was formerly a part of amphoe Ban Thawai in Phra Pradaeng Province.

 Ban Thawai was later reassigned to Phra Nakhon Province, and renamed amphoe Yan Nawa.
 When Phra Nakhon and Thon Buri were combined into a single province in 1972, the names of administrative units in the newly combined capital were changed from amphoe and tambon to district (khet) and sub-district (khwaeng).
 Thus, amphoe Yan Nawa (อำเภอยานนาวา) became khet Yan Nawa (เขตยานนาวา).

 Due to population increases, on 18 April 1989, Yan Nawa Branch 2 (Khwaeng Bang Kho Laem) was established as a second administrative unit within the Yan Nawa District, overseeing three sub-districts: Bang Kho Laem, Wat Phraya Krai, and Bang Khlo.
 It became a separate district on 9 November 1989, called Bang Kho Laem.

+The name Bang Kho Laem literally means "a place of narrow neck", referring to the Chao Phraya River that bends sharply here.
+It has been noted that it may have a Bangkok Malay origin.

-Within Soi Charoen Krung 103 is a Muslim community known as Suan Luang 1, that has been around for a long time.
-In the past, the waterway here was a large khlong (canal) with clean water and children could swim in it, and there is a ship passing by.
+Within Soi Charoen Krung 103 is a long-established Muslim community known as Suan Luang 1.
+In the past, the waterway here was a large khlong (canal) with clean water where children could swim, and ships would pass through.
 It is now just a small waterway.
-Since 2013, it has been developed into a waterfront market.
-There are about 100 street food stalls, all of which are halal.
-Although some traders are non-Muslims.
+Since 2013, the area has been developed into a waterfront market featuring about 100 street food stalls, all of which are halal, although some traders are non-Muslims.